Labor and Climate Justice Education Committee

 Labor History Month – May

-In 2012, Gov. Jerry Brown signed AB 2269 to establish Labor History Month in May.
-Its purpose is to encourage schools “to commemorate this month with appropriate educational exercises that make pupils aware of the role the labor movement has played in shaping California and the United States.”
+In 2012, Gov. Jerry Brown signed legislation that established Labor History Month with the intent of encouraging schools “to commemorate this month with appropriate educational exercises that make pupils aware of the role the labor movement has played in shaping California and the United States.”
+The CFT and the California Labor Federation co-sponsored AB 2269 (Swanson, D-Oakland).

 Safe Jobs for Youth Month – May

 May is also “Safe Jobs for Youth” month.
-Visit youngworkers.org to find curriculum and learn about what you can do in your community to educate and protect working teens.
-Find lots more info for teens, parents and employers.
-Watch for the annual poster contest!
+Committee members collaborate with the Young Workers Project to help publicize this valuable resource, which includes curriculum for educators.
+Learn about what you can do in your community to educate and protect working teens, parents and employers on youngworkers.org.

 Speaker’s Commission on Labor Education

-Founded by Assembly Speaker Robert Hertzberg in 2001, the Commission helps students understand the role of the labor movement in history and contemporary society.
-Its projects have included legislation, exhibits, and supplementary Social Studies curricula approved by the California Department of Education.
+Founded by Assembly Speaker Robert Hertzberg in 2001, with support from the CFT Labor and Climate Justice Education Committee, the Commission helped students understand the role of the labor movement in history and contemporary society.
+Its projects have included legislation, exhibits, and supplementary social studies curricula approved by the California Department of Education.
 Each year the Commission supports Labor History Month with events and information throughout the state.

 Education and Labor Collaborative